musana-engineering/musana.engineering.github.io/_posts/2025-09-6-devops-playbook-for-production-ai.markdown

 {% endhighlight %}
 <img src="../assets/img/datastore.jpg"/>

-- **Create a data asset:**

-Register a reference to the ingested raw dataset so it can be tracked, versioned, and reused across pipelines.
+- **Create a data asset to register a reference to the ingested raw dataset so it can be tracked, versioned, and reused across pipelines.**

 {% highlight python %}
 from azure.ai.ml.data_transfer import Database